Spinfoam fermions: Introduction

-We find that the dynamical coupling of a fermion to quantum gravity is surprisingly simple in the spinfoam formalism.
+We find that the dynamical coupling of a fermion to quantum gravity is surprisingly simple in the spinfoam formalism, once the suitable discretisation is found.
 This result resonate with similar ones in early canonical loop theory \cite{MoralesTecotl:1994ns,MoralesTecotl:1995jh}: the naive fermion hamiltonian was found to be just the extension of the simple ``shift" form \cite{Rovelli:1989za} of the gravitational hamiltonian, to the open ends of the gravitational Faraday lines, which represent fermions.
 Here we find that in the spinfoams context the fermion dynamics is a natural extension of the gravitational amplitude to spin-networks with spin-$\frac12$ open-ends at the nodes.

+We also consider the coupling of a Yang Mills field, a problem that was already studied in \cite{Speziale:2007tg} in 3d and in \cite{Oriti:2002bn} in 4d.
 In the presence of fermions, it is then easy to add Yang-Mills fields by promoting a global symmetry to a local symmetry.
 The dynamics can then be generated \`a la Zeld'hovic \cite{Zeldovich:1967fk,Adler:1982uq} from fermion loops.

+The physics that this theory yields is analyzed in a companion paper \cite{Han:2011as}, where we study correlation functions; show that there is a spinfoam analog of PCT symmetry for the fermion fields on spinfoam model, and prove a PCT theoremfor spinfoam fermion correlation functions; compute the fermion correlation functions and show that they can be given by Feynman diagrams on the spinfoams, where the Feynman propagators can be represented by a discretized path integral of a world-line action along the edges of the underlying 2-complex.

 For earlier studies on how to couple fermions to a discretized gravitational field, see \cite{Bander:1987uq, Bander:1988kx,Ren:1988vn,Kawamoto:1991fk}.
 For detailed studies of fermions in the loop quantum gravity canonical formalism, see \cite{Krasnov95,Montesinos:1998dw,Thiemann:1998ys,ThiemannBook}.
 On fermions in 3d, spinfoams and quantum cosmology and the effect of fermions on Holst gravity, see also \cite{Fairbairn:2006dn,Alexandrov:2008iy, Bojowald:2008nz,Perez:2005pm,Mercuri:2006um}.